 Fantastic Beasts: The Crimes of Grindelwald

 Warner Bros.
-Pictures premieres the official teaser trailer for "FANTASTIC BEASTS: THE CRIMES OF GRINDELWALD," opening in theaters November 16, 2018.
+Pictures premieres from San-Diego's Comic-Con 2018 the first official full-length trailer for "FANTASTIC BEASTS: THE CRIMES OF GRINDELWALD," opening in theaters November 16, 2018.
 The film features an ensemble cast led by Eddie Redmayne, Katherine Waterston, Dan Fogler, Alison Sudol, Ezra Miller, with Jude Law and Johnny Depp.

 Fantastic Beasts: The Crimes of Grindelwald